Poikilos/pypicolcd/README.md

 ## Known Issues
-* if possible, read state of buttons on the unit also via pyusb
+- [ ] If possible, read the state of buttons on the unit (also via pyusb).
-* add option to disconnect from the device so it can be used by other processes
+- [ ] Add an option to disconnect from the device so it can be used by other processes.

+## Troubleshooting
+- Detecting resets (normally from the device being disconnected) is only possible if you try to write while the device is disconnected.
+  Otherwise, the framebuffer (and canvas in testing.pyw) will remain incorrect until you call `clear()` on the PicoLCD instance (certain pixels involved in the command will not change if they would match the existing framebuffer--this is the expected behavior).

 ## Authors
 * resources from external sources: